 DUI Statistics for Colorado – Visit the official website of the Colorado Department of Public Safety to view statistics about driving under the influence.
 You can find out which age group is commonly arrested for the offense and which month sees the most arrests.
 You can also view the data by county.

-Colorado Springs DUI Defense Lawyer
+What Can a Colorado DUI Defense Lawyer do for my Case?

 If you have been charged with a DUI offense and your court-appointed lawyer isn’t helping, you should call Law Offices of Clifton Black, PC.
 We have proven experience defending clients of DUI crimes.
 We will suppress evidence, file motions and aggressively advocate on your behalf to ensure the best possible outcome is achieved.